R-D-menasheof/mcp-debug-hub/README.md

 #### continue_execution

 Continues program execution until the next breakpoint is hit or the program terminates.
+Can target a specific session in multi-process debugging.

-**Parameters:** None
+**Parameters:**

+- `sessionId` (string, optional): Optional session ID.
+If not provided, operates on the active debug session

 #### pause_execution

 Pauses the currently running program at its current execution point.
+Can target a specific session in multi-process debugging.

-**Parameters:** None
+**Parameters:**

+- `sessionId` (string, optional): Optional session ID.
+If not provided, operates on the active debug session

 #### step_over

 Steps over the current line of code, executing it without entering any function calls.
+Can target a specific session in multi-process debugging.

-**Parameters:** None
+**Parameters:**

+- `sessionId` (string, optional): Optional session ID.
+If not provided, operates on the active debug session

 #### step_into

 Steps into the function call on the current line to debug inside the called function.
+Can target a specific session in multi-process debugging.

-**Parameters:** None
+**Parameters:**

+- `sessionId` (string, optional): Optional session ID.
+If not provided, operates on the active debug session

 #### step_out

 Steps out of the current function, continuing execution until it returns to the calling function.
+Can target a specific session in multi-process debugging.

-**Parameters:** None
+**Parameters:**

+- `sessionId` (string, optional): Optional session ID.
+If not provided, operates on the active debug session

 #### evaluate_expression

 Evaluates an expression in the context of a paused debug session and returns its result.
+Can target a specific session in multi-process debugging.

 **Parameters:**

 - `expression` (string, required): Expression to evaluate (e.g., "x + y", "user.name", "len(items)").
 Uses the current stack frame context.
 - `frameId` (number, optional): Optional stack frame ID from get_stack_frames.
 If omitted, evaluates in the topmost (current) frame.
+- `sessionId` (string, optional): Optional session ID.
+If not provided, operates on the active debug session

 **Example:**